Insurance Bad Faith Lawyers in Tampa Florida

-Swope, Rodante P.A. is known for its success in suing large corporations when their negligence, deceit or bad faith has caused real harm to real people.
+Swope, Rodante P.A. is known for its success in suing large corporations when their negligence, deceit or bad faith has caused real harm to real people in Tampa, Florida.
 Other firms may run away from these types of cases because they view them as harder to pursue.
-However, we routinely handle these types of cases because our attorneys are passionate about taking on this challenge in order to protect our clients.
+However, we routinely handle bad faith and other insurance cases because our attorneys are passionate about taking on this challenge in order to protect our clients.
 This dedication to fighting for the well-being of the little guy has led us to not only tackle but win many cases on behalf of our clients who have been victims of insurance bad faith.
-If you are looking for a bad faith lawyer in Tampa or throughout Florida, we are here to help you.
+If you are looking for a bad faith attorney in Tampa or throughout Florida, we are here to help you.

 Now you may be asking what is insurance bad faith?
 Or, when do i call an insurance bad faith lawyer?
 An insurance company has committed bad faith if it:

 - Unreasonably stalls on making a decision on a claim

 - Denies a claim that it knows is legitimate